KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/platform-ingestion-and-nonorganic-access.md

 ## Reading the Substack and Zenodo Records

-The Substack metrics show the inverse face of the same condition: the work surfaces externally — permalinks, profile, "other" surfaces — but generates almost no feed distribution, no notes discovery, no follower audience, and a single interaction.
+The Substack metrics show the inverse face of the same condition: the work surfaces externally — permalinks, profile, "other" surfaces — but generates almost no feed distribution, no notes discovery, no follower audience, and a single interaction: one link click.
 Access is occurring without accountable relation.

 The Zenodo download-to-view ratio is the more modest data point and carries less weight on its own; a focused academic record can draw downloads from genuine interest.
 It is logged because it sits consistently within the same retrieval-over-browsing pattern, not because it is anomalous in isolation.
 Calibrating it honestly is itself protective: the record's strength is the GitHub anchor, and naming the weaker point as weaker keeps the whole from being dismissed through it.